aws/aws-northstar/docs/ContributionGuide.md

 ### Licensing of third party dependencies

-Only third party dependencies with the following licenses can be used in AWS NorthStar.
+Only third party dependencies with the following licenses can be used in NorthStar.

 - MIT
 - Apache-2.0